hmccode/hmccode.github.io/_posts/2017-03-31-introducing-hmc-engage.md

 ### Data Points

-We envision `HMC eNgage` to be a go-to product for our hotel clients to monitor program performance in a holistic way. `HMC eNgage` provides many data points that make it easy and convenient for our client hotels to gain insights.
-Each one of these data points is exportable.
+We envision `HMC eNgage` to be a go-to product for our hotel clients to, well as the name implies, explore and gauge in a holistic way. `HMC eNgage` provides many data points that make it easy and convenient for our client hotels to gain insights.
+Each one of these data points is actionable.

 #### Dashboard